vippsas/vipps-developers/welcome.md

 To complete the registration:

-1. Click on the `Register Application` tab in navigation bar to navigate to the application registration page.
+1. Click on the `Register Application` tab to go to the application registration page.
 2. Fill in all the required fields: `Application Name`, `Saleunit URL`, `Saleunit Sign on URL`
 3. After confirming the registration, you will see your `client_id` and `client_secret`.